-Original designs for the facility caused a stir amongst neighbors of the site, who raised concerns about the massing of a parking structure, tree-cutting, traffic, and potential impacts on Potomac River views.
+Original designs for the who raised concerns about the massing of a parking structure, tree-cutting, traffic, and potential impacts on Potomac River views.

 Neighbors were pleased after viewing the new concept in November, Bethesda Now reported, saying the building was better integrated into the wooded setting -- the site borders National Park Service property -- and that the parking structure was well-landscaped.